 \section{Introduction}

 Deep Learning has transformed countless fields, from natural language processing \citep{vaswani2017attention,radford2019language} and computer vision \citep{krizhevsky2012imagenet,dosovitskiy2020image} to game playing \citep{mnih2013playing,silver2016mastering}.
-The paradigm has successfully been transferred to continuous control as \emph{deep reinforcement learning} (RL), where neural network {policies} serve as real-valued function approximators, trained to solve highly complex tasks, such as quadrotor racing~\citep{kaufmann2023champion}, robot locomotion~\citep{miller2025high}, and even fusion-plasma control~\citep{degrave2022magnetic}.
+The paradigm has been successfully transferred to continuous control as \emph{deep reinforcement learning} (RL), where neural network {policies} serve as real-valued function approximators, trained to solve highly complex tasks, such as quadrotor racing~\citep{kaufmann2023champion}, robot locomotion~\citep{miller2025high}, and even fusion-plasma control~\citep{degrave2022magnetic}.

-However, policies implemented as neural networks rely on large numbers of compute-intensive multiply and accumulate operations, making their applications on resource-constrained hardware platforms, such as UAVs and mobile robots, difficult.
-In such cases, policies implemented as small and discrete-valued functions are preferable, as these allow efficient implementation on embedded hardware, such as FPGAs.
+However, standard neural networks rely on large numbers of compute-intense multiply and accumulate operations, which makes them difficult to run efficiently on resource-constrained platforms, such as UAVs and mobile robots.
+For such cases, policies implemented as small and discrete-valued functions are preferable, which allow efficient implementation on embedded hardware, such as FPGAs.

-Because low-precision floating point or integer-only operations have efficiency advantages even on high-end GPUs, several prior works have studied either converting standard-trained deep networks into a \emph{quantized} representation (post-training compressions, PTQ), or learning deep networks directly in quantized form (quantization-aware training, QAT), see \eg \citet{gholami2022survey} for a recent survey.
+Even on high-end GPUs, low-precision floating point or integer-only operations have efficiency advantages.
+Therefore, several prior works have studied either converting standard-trained deep networks into a \emph{quantized} representation (post-training compressions, PTQ), or learning deep networks directly in quantized form (quantization-aware training, QAT), see \eg, \citet{gholami2022survey} for a survey.
 However, most such works target a static supervised or next-word-prediction setting, in which the input and output domains are discrete to start with, and the task involves predicting individual outputs for individual inputs.

 The setup of \emph{continuous control}, \ie learning control policies for cyber-physical systems such as autonomous robots or wearable devices, is more challenging, because input \emph{states} and output \emph{actions} can be continuous-valued instead of categorical, and the controller is meant to be run repeatedly over long durations, such that even small errors in the control signal might accumulate over time.